DCMLab/mozart_piano_sonatas/README.md

 * Using the option `-e` on the script will perform this expansion for you and spread the encoded information over the DataFrame, e.g. information about global and local keys.
 * If you want to transpose all labels to the global tonic, thus eliminating the information about local keys, use `-g`.
-* The chord tones expressed by the labels can be additionally computed by using `-E` instead of `e`.
+* The chord tones expressed by the labels can be additionally computed by using `-E` instead of `-e`.
 They are expressed as integer intervals representing the count of perfect fifths you need to stack on the tonic, i.e., `0` is the tonic, `1` the dominant, `2` the supertonic, `-1` the subdominant, etc.
   * If the parameter `-g` is set, all chord tones are expressed as intervals (stacks of fifths) over the *global* tonic.
   * Otherwise, they represent intervals (stacks of fifths) over the chord's *local* tonic.
   * Or you can have all chord tones represent absolute pitches, based on the global key.
 In that case they display intervals (stacks of fifths) over the tone C = `0`, making G = `1`, F = `-1` etc.